-Local Budget Act: Legislation that sets the locally funded portion of the budget for each agency for the fiscal year.
-This piece of the Budget Request Act automatically becomes law after a 30-day congressional review period.
+Local Budget Act: Legislation that sets the budget for each agency for the fiscal year. automatically becomes law after a 30-day congressional review period.

 Local funds: Includes tax and non-tax revenue that is generated by the District and is not earmarked for a particular purpose.
 Local funds are part of the General Fund.